iocafe/iocafe-doc/source/examples/iocom/uno/uno.rst

 Start "uno" in linux PC
 ************************
-Open uno in your C development environment.
+Open uno in your C development environment in /coderoot/iocom/examples/uno.
 Make sure that serial port is "ttyS30", etc in uno.c.

 I see it working: